Brunskill: Modern Variations

 It's been noted that Brunskill may derive from 'Brunhyll' which translates to 'brown hill'.
 This would lead to variations such as Brunhill or Brownhill.
-This is unlikely because the edition of both the S and K sounds in place of the H sound in 'Brunskill' are quite prominent forming a stark difference in pronunciation.
+This is unlikely because the addition of both the S and K sounds in place of the H sound in 'Brunskill' are quite prominent forming a stark difference in pronunciation.

 Geographical origin

 It's believed that Brunskill originates in/near Yorkshire.
 This is because the two most likely translations from 'skill' are unique and specific while also being similar as they're about watercourses in the Yorkshire area.

 The 'skjallr' theory

 The River Skell, which runs through Ripon, North Yorkshire, is derived from the Old Norse 'skjallr'.
 The only other known watercourse with the word 'skell' is The Skell near Doncaster, South Yorkshire.
 It's possible the first Brunskills were named after one of these watercourses, especially when considering 'skell' is a variant to 'skill'.
 The E in 'skell' could have been pronounced sk-yell (/skjɛl/) due to the Y sound from the J in 'skjallr'.
 This could also sound like skee-el (/skjɪɛl/), thus being mistaken as or evolving into skeel (/skiːl/) (like steel) to spell 'skill'.

 It may be more likely that the surname is based specifically on the River Skell because there's very little evidence of The Skell's etymology and history, whereas the River Skell is known to be derived from 'skjallr' and to in fact have "a swift and noisy course".
 In addition to this, the River Skell is a much larger and more prominent watercourse meaning it covers a larger area for settlements and has more access to water and food sources.